 With the gifts tool, creators can essentially accept tips for their best content.
 Viewers can purchase stars through Instagram and gift them to creators whose content they want to reward.

 Creators can also start a subscription on Instagram, which lets them publish exclusive content for viewers in their community.
-Subscriptions can include a wide range of content, including lives, posts, stories, and broadcast channels.
+Subscriptions can include a wide range of content, including lives, posts, Stories, and broadcast channels.

-Wrapping Up What We Learned About Types of Instagram Accounts
+What We Learned About Types of Instagram Accounts

 Both types of professional Instagram accounts give companies and public figures alike plenty of space for creativity, growth, and results.
 By choosing the account type that fits your organization best, you’ll get access to the tools you need to reach your Instagram marketing goals.